ElijahLeeMorgan/JobMarket/docs/modelling_report.md

 - Implement a permanent database solution for ongoing data management and model training.
 #### Deployment:
 - The model's predictions can be utilized in real-time if integrated within a dynamic job-matching platform, ensuring continuous relevance and utility.

+### Embedding & Cosinussimilarity
+#### Achievements:
+- Effective in reducing job search time by accurately matching student profiles with available tech job openings.
+#### Next Steps:
+- Extend the application of embedding and cosine similarity techniques to encompass a broader range of industries and job types, increasing the utility of our models across different sectors.